Pink’s was the largest producer of jam and marmalade in the world by the late nineteenth century.

 Following the merger, Sir Thomas Pink was retained in an advisory capacity, but had no directorial control.
-A keen smoker, drinker and meat eater, following surgery he died from heart failure at his London home in 1926.
+A keen smoker, drinker and meat eater, he died from heart failure at his London home following surgery in 1926.
 He left an estate valued at just over £275,000.

 In his will Sir Thomas awarded a £750 annuity to his son, Thomas Bernard Pink (born 1882), who had emigrated to Canada in 1913, and after establishing himself in the Toronto real estate business, had not been heard from since 1914.
 It was believed that he enlisted in the Canadian army under an alias, served in France and became a casualty of war.

-Plaistowe entered receivership in 1926.
+Plaistowe entered into receivership in 1926.
 This was blamed on losses made by the Pink side of the business, as well as the mismanagement of the merger of the production of the two firms.
 Plaistowe was acquired by Crosse & Blackwell in 1930, who merged operations with their Keiller jam and confectionery subsidiary.